ShohanRony/freelancer-data-analysis/README.md

 2. Install required dependencies: `pip install -r requirements.txt`
 3. Open and explore the Jupyter notebook
 4. Review the key findings document for insights
+5. Examine the business recommendations for actionable strategies
+6. Study the visualizations to understand data patterns

 ## Author
 Shohinur Pervez Shohan